Best Italian composers: 11 of Italy's greatest music figures

 Published: March 19, 2024 at 1:27 pm

-Italy has undoubtedly produced some of the best composers of all time.
+Italy has undoubtedly produced some of the greatest composers of all time.
 So who are the best Italian composers?
-Here is our pick of the ten greatest Italian composers to have put pen to paper.
+Here is our pick of the ten best Italian composers to have put pen to paper.

 Musically speaking, Italy is perhaps best known as the birthplace of opera.
 And that makes a lot of sense.
 From Monteverdi to Verdi, via Vivaldi, Rossini and many others, the country has contributed hugely to the development of the operatic form over the past four centuries.

 But there is much more to the story of classical music in Italy than a few operatic leading lights.
 We've already mentioned Monteverdi, who was a crucial bridge between the distinct musical worlds of the Renaissance and the Baroque era.
-A century later, Vivaldi was one of the leading lights of the Baroque, providing us with music of wonderful variety, melody, drama and sparkle.
+A century later, Vivaldi was one of the leading lights of the Baroque era of classical music, providing us with music of wonderful variety, melody, drama and sparkle.

 Best Italian composers